thisismars-x/fuckup/README.md

 fuckup
 ```

-This will do everything by itself, running any code now will be erronous
+This will do everything by itself, just reactivate the environment, running any code now will be erronous

 ```python
 # main.py